noir-lang/noir/tooling/debugger/README.md

 4. From VS Code, press fn+F5.
 This will open a new VS Code window with the extension loaded from source.

 5. Go to Code -> Settings -> Extensions -> Noir Language Server.
-Look for the property `Nargo Path` and enter the path to the experimental build you got as a result of following the steps at [Trying out REPL experimental features].
+Look for the property `Nargo Path` and enter the path to the experimental build you got as a result of following the steps at [Trying out REPL experimental features](#trying-out-repl-experimental-features).

 6. At the VS Code sidebar, go to the debugger section (see screenshot).
 Click "create new launch configuration".
 Overwrite the `projectFolder` property with the absolute path to the Nargo project you want to debug.